How to buy another house while owning a house

 ProsCons

-HELOCs tap into your existing home equity so you can put it toward a second home.Interest rates are variable, so you may not always be able to borrow at the same rate over time.
+HELOCs tap into your existing home equity so you can put it toward a second home.Interest rates are variable, meaning your borrowing rate can change over time.

-Best for: When you will be responsible for paying two mortgages, whether temporary or long termWith a cash-out refinance, you refinance the entire value of your home up to 80% of its equity.
-Whatever you don’t owe on the mortgage you’ll receive in cash.
+Best for: When you will be responsible for paying two mortgages, whether temporary or in the long term.With a cash-out refinance, you refinance the entire value of your home up to 80% of its equity.
+Whatever you don’t owe on the mortgage, you’ll receive in cash.
 For example, if you have $100,000 left on your mortgage but the home has $500,000 in equity, you’d be able to refinance up to $400,000.
 You would walk away with $300,000 in cash to put toward the purchase of your second home.

 ProsCons